google/nodejs-container-image-builder/README.md

         - the sha256 sum of the blob you want to download
     - stream, boolean
         - default false
-        - if you'ed like to download to a buffer or resolve to a readable stream.
+        - if you'd like to download to a buffer or resolve to a readable stream.

 - `client.upload(blob, contentLength, digest) Promise<{contentLength: number, digest: string}> `
     - note: upload a blob to the registry. you do not need to know the content length and digest before hand. if they're not provided they'll be calculated on the fly and a 2 step upload will be performed.
 It's more efficient if you know the contentLength and digest beforehand, but if you're streaming it can be more efficient to calculate on the fly.